-4.12 FAQ and Things To Watch Out For
+6.12 FAQ and Things To Watch Out For

-The interpreter can't load modules with foreign export declarations!
+- The interpreter can't load modules with foreign export declarations!
 Unfortunately not.
 We haven't implemented it yet.
-Please compile any offending modules by hand before loading them into GHCi.

--0 (page 88) doesn't work with GHCi!

-For technical reasons, the bytecode compiler doesn't interact well with one of the optimisation passes, so we have disabled optimisation when using the interpreter.
-This isn't a great loss: you'll get a much bigger win by compiling the bits of your code that need to go fast, rather than interpreting them with optimisation turned on.
+Please compile any offending modules by hand before loading them into GHCi. - -0 (page 97) doesn't work with GHCi! - For technical reasons, the bytecode compiler doesn't interact well with one of the optimisation passes, so we have disabled optimisation when using the interpreter.
+This isn't a great loss: you'll get a much bigger win by compiling the bits of your code that need to go fast, rather than interpreting them with optimisation turned on. - Modules using unboxed tuples will automatically enable -fobject-code The interpreter doesn't support unboxed tuples, so GHCi will automatically compile these modules, and all modules they depend on, to object code instead of bytecode. - Incidentally, the previous point, that -0 (page 97) is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples. - Concurrent threads don't carry on running when GHCi is waiting for input.
+This should work, as long as your GHCi was built with the -threaded (page 204) switch, which is the default.

-Unboxed tuples don't work with GHCi That's right.
-You can always compile a module that uses unboxed tuples and load it into GHCi, however.
-(Incidentally the previous point,

-- namely that -0 (page 88) is incompatible with GHCi, is because the bytecode compiler can't deal with unboxed tuples). - Concurrent threads don't carry on running when GHCi is waiting for input.
-This should work, as long as your GHCi was built with the -threaded (page 189) switch, which is the default.
 Consult whoever supplied your GHCi installation. - After using getContents, I can't use stdin, until I do:load or:reload This is the defined behaviour of getContents: it puts the stdin Handle in a state known as semi-closed, wherein any further I/O operations on it are forbidden.
-Because I/O state is retained between computations, the semi-closed state persists until the next:load (page 48) or: reload (page 50) command.

-You can make stdin reset itself after every evaluation by giving GHCi the command : set +r.
-This works because stdin is just a top-level expression that can be reverted to its unevaluated state in the same way as any other top-level expression (CAF).

-- I can't use Control-C to interrupt computations in GHCi on Windows.
-See Running GHCi on Windows (page 495). - The default buffering mode is different in GHCi to GHC.
+Because I/O state is retained between computations, the semi-closed state persists until the next:load (page 56) or:reload (page 57) command. - You can make stdin reset itself after every evaluation by giving GHCi the command :set +r.
+This works because stdin is just a top-level expression that can be reverted to its unevaluated state in the same way as any other top-level expression (CAF). - I can't use Control-C to interrupt computations in GHCi on Windows.
+See Running GHCi on Windows (page 543). - The default buffering mode is different in GHCi to GHC.
 In GHC, the stdout handle is line-buffered by default.
 However, in GHCi we turn off the buffering on stdout, because this is normally what you want in an interpreter: output appears as it is generated.